By Frank Rotering | March 8, 2017

 8. There is no international governance.

 This is true, but no real effort has been made to put such governance in place.
 Geoengineering was first proposed in a report to US president Lyndon Johnson in 1965, so the international community has had over half a century to create suitable governance structures.
-In that time global cooperation has been achieved in emissions reduction (Kyoto, Paris), nuclear research (CERN), space research (ISS), and trade (GATT, NAFTA) – but not geoengineering.
+In that time global cooperation has been achieved in emission reductions (Kyoto, Paris), nuclear research (CERN), space research (ISS), and trade (GATT, NAFTA) – but not geoengineering.
 Now it’s probably too late.
 The best that can be hoped for at this point is an agreement by a few major countries on the terms of a rapid geoengineering rollout.
 Insisting on anything more is just another way of evading the geoengineering imperative.

 To summarize, geoengineering is the only means available to humankind for restoring the Earth’s energy balance and thus averting a global warming catastrophe.
-Emissions reductions can provide valuable support, but basic scientific logic tells us that by itself it cannot accomplish this task.
+Emission reductions can provide valuable support, but basic scientific logic tells us that by itself it cannot accomplish this task.
 This implies that there is no valid argument against geoengineering in principle.
 If we want to survive, it must be done, and done quickly.
-The role of the valid counter-arguments is to set the conditions for geoengineering: massively increase research, obtain some international agreement if possible, implement cautiously, watch for unintended consequences, protect the poor, and finally get serious about emissions reductions.
-This combination – aggressive emissions reductions and rapid geoengineering under appropriate conditions – is our only salvation.
+The role of the valid counter-arguments is to set the conditions for geoengineering: massively increase research, obtain some international agreement if possible, implement cautiously, watch for unintended consequences, protect the poor, and finally get serious about emission reductions.
+This combination – aggressive emission reductions and rapid geoengineering under appropriate conditions – is our only salvation.
 And as Ronald Wright pointedly stated in his conclusion to A Short History of Progress, “Now is our last chance to get the future right.”

 Updates and edits: Dec.
 18/18